 - Ego Barrier

 Our ego protecting mechanisms make it hard for you to recognize and accept your mistakes and weaknesses.

-For example when someone disagrees and asks you to explain your point of view the low level you is getting angry and defensive even if the higher level you knows it’s better to understand each other and come to a better solution.
+For example, when someone disagrees and asks you to explain your point of view the low level you is getting angry and defensive, even if the higher level you know it’s better to understand each other and come to a better solution.

 - sincerely believe you might not know the best path

 - recognize your ability to dealing with not knowing is more important than what you know